-For right-handed bowlers the trail leg is the right leg and for left-handed bowlers the trail leg is the left leg.
+For right-handed bowlers, the trail leg is the right leg; for left-handed bowlers, the trail leg is the left leg.

 While the trail leg provides balance and stability at the foul line, it can be a reason why the bowling ball is not rolling properly.
 When you over-rotate your hips and create a whip effect at the foul line with your trail leg, the result is overturning the ball or helping it hook.

-This creates more side rotation and will make you miss your target left as a right-handed bowler and to the right as a left-handed bowler.
+This creates more side rotation, and will make you miss your target to the left as a right-handed bowler and to the right as a left-handed bowler.
 When you release the ball without pulling up and whipping it, your trail leg is calm and your release will provide good ball roll.